Your content is now Live by default

 The caching confusion era

-Caching becomes particularly challenging when it breaks our assumptions about how fetching works.
-Take Next.js 13 (the one with the app router), which introduced aggressive default caching when deployed on Vercel.
-This cache lived outside the Next.js app, meaning you could redeploy without necessarily busting the cache – great for performance, confusing for developers who didn't read the fine print.
+Caching particularly impossible when it breaks our assumptions about how fetching works.
+Take Next.js 13 (the one with the App router) introducing aggressive default caching on Vercel.
+The cache lived outside the Next.js app, so you could redeploy without necessarily busting the cache – great for performance, confusing for developers who didn't read the fine print.

 Traditional CDNs aren't built for real time